-PI Academy Scholars will take part in an integrated, year-long professional development program that will include a range of forms and types of monthly trainings, workshops, and other participatory and educational events.
-They will also be matched with a senior mentor who is a successful senior faculty member in their area of specialization from another institution in the US.
-That mentor will come to campus to meet with their PI Academy Scholar, conduct a presentation open to the NIU scholarly community, and interact in an informal setting with the scholar and members of NIU academic leadership.
-The mentor will agree to work with their Academy Scholar over the ensuing year by providing advice and mentoring around one grant proposal or publication.
+A limited number of early career tenure-seeking faculty are matched with a senior mentor from another U.S. institution.
+The mentor should be a successful senior faculty member in an appropriate area of specialization and will be invited to campus to meet with the NIU faculty, conduct a presentation open to the NIU scholarly community, and interact in an informal setting with the scholar and members of NIU academic leadership.
+Most importantly, the mentor will work with the NIU faculty over the ensuing year by providing advice and mentoring around one grant proposal or publication.

-Nominations of potential Academy Scholars are being solicited from department chairs.
-Successful candidates will be those who have already begun to successfully position themselves as active researchers.
-Their potential will be evaluated on the basis of their doctoral and post-doctoral training, publication record, prior grant experience, prior grant submission, pilot work and documented interest in engaging students in their research, scholarly or artistic endeavors.
-Chairs will complete the PI Academy Nomination Form and obtain approval from the College Dean.
-Nominations will then be reviewed by the PI Academy Steering Committee, and approximately 20 Academy Scholars will be chosen.
+Nominations for the EMP are solicited from department Chairs in the summer, with the final decision made by the Vice President for Research and Innovative Partnerships and a review committee convened by the VP.
+Successful candidates will have already begun to position themselves as active researchers.
+Nominations will be evaluated on a combination of factors including publication record, prior grant experience, prior grant submission, pilot work, and documented interest in engaging students in their research, scholarly or artistic endeavors.
+Chairs will complete the EMP nomination form and obtain approval from the College Dean or the College’s Associate Dean for Research, as appropriate.